Cinema and Screen Studies

 STUDYING THE STORIES OF SUPERHEROES

-Dr Liam Burke, a media studies lecturer at Swinburne, is an expert on why superheroes are taking over our screens.
-After writing a book on the topic, The Comic Book Film Adaption: Exploring Modern Hollywood's Leading Genre, he has spoken at San Diego Comic-Con and Supernova Melbourne on the topic.
-Liam dissects the latest blockbusters as part of his lectures.
+Liam is an expert on why superheroes are taking over our screens.
+He has written a book on the topic, and he’s spoken at San Diego Comic-Con and Supernova Melbourne.

 Cinema and screen studies courses